Herewedon History, Family Crest & Coats of Arms

 Herewedon is a name whose history on English soil dates back to the wave of migration that followed the Norman Conquest of England of 1066.
 The Herewedon family lived in Flintshire, Wales at Hawarden.

 Early Origins of the Herewedon family

-Another 197 words (14 lines of text) covering the years 1206, 1574, 1662 and 1735 are included under the topic Early Herewedon History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Herewedon research.
+Another 99 words (7 lines of text) covering the years 1206, 1574, 1662 and 1735 are included under the topic Early Herewedon History in all our PDF Extended History products and printed products wherever possible.

 Herewedon Spelling Variations

 Anglo-Norman names are characterized by a multitude of spelling variations.
 When the Normans became the ruling people of England in the 11th century, they introduced a new language into a society where the main languages of Old and later Middle English had no definite spelling rules.
 These languages were more often spoken than written, so they blended freely with one another.
 Contributing to this mixing of tongues was the fact that medieval scribes spelled words according to sound, ensuring that a person's name would appear differently in nearly every document in which it was recorded.
 The name has been spelled Hawarden, Hawardens, Hawerden, Harweden, Harveden, Harvedon and many more.

 Early Notables of the Herewedon family (pre 1700)